-2B-Special provisions for certa Item Column 1 Office Column 2 8 Director, Classification Board and Deputy Director, Classification Board On any occasion when the Deputy Director acts as Director, the Deputy Director is entitled to the remuneration and other conditions determined for the Director.
+Item Column 1 Column 2 Office Special provision 4 Coordinator-General, National Emergency Management Agency Mr Brendan Moon will receive: (a) an additional fixed loading of \$60,000 per year for the initial term of his appointment, beginning on 6 October 2022 and ending on 5 October 2027; and (b) an additional fixed loading of \$28,460 for the period beginning on 6 October 2022 and ending on 5 October 2023.
+6 Chief Executive, National Capital Authority Ms Sally Barnes will receive an additional fixed loading of \$55,380 per year, until 30 June 2023.
+7 Administrator, Christmas and Cocos (Keeling) Islands Despite the official travel determination, the Administrator and any immediate family members normally resident with the Administrator on Christmas Island are entitled to 2 return economy class fares per year each between their home and work base.
+8 Director, Classification Board and Deputy Director, Classification Board On any occasion when the Deputy Director acts as Director the Deputy Director is entitled to the remuneration and other conditions determined for the Director.
 9 Temporary Classifier If a person is appointed to the Classification Board as a Temporary Classifier, a daily fee of \$592 is payable to the person, in lieu of other provisions in this Part.
 The conditions for payment of the daily fee are as set out in Part 4 of the Remuneration Tribunal (Remuneration and Allowances for Holders of Part-time Public Office) Determination 2022.
 The following do not apply to the person: (a) Part 5 of this instrument; (b) the Remuneration Tribunal (Recreation Leave for Holders of Relevant Offices) Determination 2018 (or any determination that supersedes that determination); (c) the Remuneration Tribunal (Compensation for Loss of Office for Holders of Certain Public Offices) Determination 2018 (or any determination that supersedes that determination).
-11 National Skills Commissioner Mr Adam Boyton will receive an additional fixed loading of \$27,700 per year, for the initial term of his appointment, until 12 October 2025.
-12 Chief Executive Officer, Northern Australia Infrastructure Facility Total remuneration for this office is \$484,050 per year until 30 June 2026.
-13 Chief Executive Officer, Australian Radioactive Waste Agency Total remuneration for Mr Sam Usher is \$508,620 per year, for the initial term of his appointment.
+12 Chief Executive Officer, Northern Australia Infrastructure Facility Total remuneration for this office is \$484,050 per year unti 30 June 2026.
+13 Chief Executive Officer, Australian Radioactive Waste Agency Total remuneration for Mr Sam Usher is \$508,620 per year for the initial term of his appointment.
 15 National Disability Insurance Scheme Quality and Safeguards Commissioner Ms Tracy Mackey will receive an additional fixed loading of \$35,091 per year, until 9 January 2025.

-16 National Data Commissioner Total remuneration for Ms Gayle Milnes is \$319,910 per year, until 9 April 2027.
+Table Table 2B-Special provisions for certain offices Item Column 1 Column 2 Column 2 Office Special provision 16 National Data Commissioner Total remuneration for Ms Gayle Milnes is \$319,910 per year, until 9 April 2027.